 In theory, the online market is not quite so open (however, in reality it is).
 Slovakia grants licensed for gambling operations under the Gambling Act which was issued back in 2005 (online gambling is regulated by sections 9 and 29).
 The government allow online gambling, but in theory only through companies who are fully licensed by the Ministry of Finance.
 Licensees are meant to be registered in Slovakia and their servers must be based in the country.
 In 2011, the government looked at implementing a ban on foreign betting operators, but they quickly withdrew it after meeting stern opposition from the European Union .
 The lottery provider TIPOS, which had also previously been very successful with its online betting operation was given credit protection by the government against creditors in 2011, after the operator had been steadily losing money in the face of stern international competition.

 Virtually all of the top bookmakers allow Slovak citizens to sign up for an account with them.
-Some of the major operators include:
+Our most recommended betting sites are listed above.